DESTHUbb/Python-finance/README.md

 ## APPLE
 ### The code is based on historical price information for a stock, specifically Apple Stock (AAPL), using the yfinance Python library to download the historical stock data from Yahoo Finance.
+### how does it work
 #### The necessary variables for the investment model are calculated, which include the daily performance of the share (returns) and the 20-day simple moving average (SMA).
 Next, an investment strategy based on the model is defined that consists of buying the stock if the current price is above the 20-day moving average and selling it if it is below.
 #### And finally, the performance of the investment strategy is evaluated and compared with a "buy and hold" strategy.
 The evaluation is done by calculating the cumulative performance of both strategies and plotting the corresponding curves on a graph using the matplotlib Python library.
 ![AAPL](https://user-images.githubusercontent.com/90658763/229386040-f324701c-17de-4c06-8362-56344c2937ea.png)

 ## GOOGLE
+### The code is based on historical price information for a stock, specifically the Stock of Alphabet Inc., Class A (GOOGL), using the yfinance Python library to download the historical data for the stock from Yahoo Finance

 ![googl](https://user-images.githubusercontent.com/90658763/229386112-3a6eb66d-5d39-4068-af2a-d784383bed04.png)

 ## MICROSOFT